cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 <!-- Lastly about CDEvents, I want to just very briefly cover the two main areas that we want to address with our project.

-We have covered these desired achievments in way more detail in previous talks, but for the purpose of this talk, our two main goals are...
+We have covered these desired achievements in way more detail in previous talks, but for the purpose of this talk, our two main goals are...
 -->

 ---